Caligula (film): Post-production

 Filming concluded on 24 December 1976.
 Guccione said Brass shot enough film to "make the original version of Ben-Hur about 50 times over".
 Brass started editing the film but was not allowed to continue after he had edited approximately the first hour of it.
 His rough cut was disassembled, and the film was edited by several editors, changing its tone and structure significantly by removing and re-arranging many scenes, using different takes, a slower editing style, and music other than Brass intended.

 A few weeks after filming had concluded, Guccione and Giancarlo Lui returned to Rome along with several Penthouse Pets.
 Guccione and Lui "hired a skeleton crew, snuck back into the studios at night, raided the prop room" and shot a number of hardcore sex scenes to be edited into the film.
-The new unsimulated sex scenes included Penthouse pets Anneka Di Lorenzo and Lori Wagner, who appeared as supporting characters in Brass' original footage.
+The new unsimulated sex scenes included Penthouse pets Anneka Di Lorenzo and Lori Wagner, who appeared as supporting characters in Brass's original footage.
 Both performed a lesbian scene together.
 Brass ultimately disowned the film as a result, and the credits only list "principal photography by Tinto Brass".

 Although there were a number of editors on the film, their names were not credited.
 Instead, the credit "Editing by the Production" is given during the opening credits.

 As it was intended for an international release, the film was shot entirely in English.
-It was shot with sound, but there were so much noise at the studios, so the main English-speaking actors re-recorded a lot of their lines later.
+It was shot with sound, but there was so much noise at the studios that the main English-speaking actors had to re-record many of their lines later.
 However, as many of the supporting actors/actresses were Italian, their lines needed to be dubbed in English by other performers.

 Peter O'Toole was reluctant to re-record his English dialogue; he avoided the film's producers, though they eventually tracked him down to Canada where they "dragged him in front of a mike" to record his dialogue.
-After production ended, O'Toole expressed his dislike of the film (although according to Guccione he hadn't even seen the rushes) and doubted that it would ever be released.
+After production ended, O'Toole expressed his dislike of the film (although, according to Guccione, he had not even seen the rushes) and doubted that it would ever be released.

 Caligula spent so much time in post-production that the film's co-producer Franco Rossellini feared that it would never be released.
 Rossellini then decided to make Caligula's expensive sets and costumes profitable by using them in Messalina, Messalina!, a sex comedy directed by Bruno Corbucci.
 That film was released in Italy in 1977, two years before Caligula could be shown to the public.
 In some territories, it was released after Caligula and falsely marketed as its sequel.
 Anneka Di Lorenzo (as the title character) and Lori Wagner both reprised their roles from Caligula in Corbucci's film.
 Danilo Donati's sets and costumes were reused without his permission.